11 YEARS LATER

 A year prior the pair had been tasked with launching a magazine for their publishers, a dubious career choice in the waning days of print.
 There had been other opportunities, even some flirtation with taking over New York Magazine, but they’d wanted a clean slate.
 Eventually an opportunity presented itself.
 In a show of strength, Lawlor and Franck Publishing announced the launch of Alpha; a red-state Esquire for the non-cognitive set.

 It was an odd venue for two people whose politics were ambiguous at best, and an even stranger target market given that they’d once pointedly worn hazmat suits to the state with the lowest average IQ.
-In the absence of any clear partisan ideology, they read as careerists, indifferent to the outrage and minutiae animating the culture war of the day.
-In the eyes of their peers, taking on Alpha was an exercise in ego and opportunism.
+In the absence of any overt partisan ideology, they read as careerists indifferent to the outrage and minutiae animating the culture war of the day.
+To their peers, taking on Alpha was an exercise in ego and opportunism.
 Another stunt.

 They would live to regret their optimism.

 “This is going to be the single greatest day of our lives,” Walker said.

 “I know,” Fraction replied.
 “Who do you think comes at us first?”

 “You don’t think they’ll be too busy with, say, jail?”

 “I mean, they do get a phone call.”